Domain-Specific Language (DSL) Manual for VizSciFlow and its derivatives

 Syntax:

-SciClone uses simple pythonic syntax and indenting.
+VizSciFlow uses simple pythonic syntax and indenting.
 Advanced syntaxes like lambda, class, iterators, generators, annotation are not allowed.
-Here is a complete example of a SciClone script:
+Here is a complete example of a VizSciFlow script:

 task AlignSequences(ref, data, data2):